 Finally, after hours of hiking, the forest opened up and we saw our first wax palm trees.
 This part of the hike slopes gently downhill with lots of viewpoints along the way.
 We stopped to sit down and have a snack, right underneath one of those giant palm trees.
 Unfortunately, we took a bit too long because by the time we started walking again, clouds pushed in and the valley didn’t look as nice anymore.
 Then again, the moody weather adds to the atmosphere.

-We took what felt like another hundred photos on your way downhill.
-From here, the path branches off multiple times to lead you to viewpoints but I found it very easy to keep an overview over where we were.
-It helps to have maps.me on your phone so you can figure out your location.
+We took what felt like another hundred photos on our way downhill.
+From here, the path branches off multiple times to lead you to viewpoints but I found it very easy to keep an overview of where we were.
+Having maps.me on our phones helped, as it is the perfect app for offline navigation.
+We use a few other travel apps as well, which you will find useful for your next trip.

 All of the paths you can take down the valley eventually converge and end up on a road leading to the starting point.
 You will walk past the blue gate and get to the parking lot from where you can take a willy back into town.